TezadaConnect/cgnovellette/content/posts/erudit-lust.md

 ### Authors Note

-was invited to a wedding party where I saw an old colleague.
+Was invited to a wedding party where I saw an old colleague.
 Back then, I remember he had little background in a particular technology I was enthusiastic about.
 I taught him the mindset needed to approach it, and now, I think his skill level is decent, as I’m very familiar with the tech.
 However, I realized that the office I left behind has a considerable skill gap compared to him now.

 This short story I wrote was inspired by that encounter.
 It reminded me of myself when my peers had difficulty keeping up with me.
 Whenever they felt like I was being arrogant, I would tell them that I’m just very enthusiastic about the subject, and I’m sorry if it comes off that way.